 Other slaves, both men and women, were sold by their own tribes in exchange for goods.
 A large number of slaves were taken as prisoners of war, captured by the winning army.

 There are writings that mention the sale of at at least 20,000 slaves by Philip II of Macedon, the father of Alexander the Great.
 After conquering Scythia, he procured children and women and sold them in the slave markets.

 Greek slaves came from the different cities of Greece while others came from Egypt and Persia.

 Slavery in ancient Athens

-it is estimated Athens had as many as 80,000 slaves in the 6th and 5th centuries BC, with an average household having three or four slaves; the only exception to that rule would be impoverished families.
+it is estimated that Athens had as many as 80,000 slaves in the 6th and 5th centuries BC with an average household possessing three to four slaves; the only exception to that rule would be impoverished families.